Dr James Smith

 Much of my research is interested in questions concerning state surveillance, censorship, and subsidy of literature and culture.
 My most recent book, British Writers and MI5 Surveillance, 1930-1960, looked at the MI5 records held on key figures such as Auden, Spender, Koestler, and Orwell, and tried to show how many of these authors were not passive victims of the secret state but also conscious movers within it.
 (You can read a review of it in The Guardian).

-I have published various other articles and chapters in this area, such as on governmental involvement in film censorship, security monitoring of radical literary magazines, and (with David Bradshaw) the collaboration between Ezra Pound and the fascist propagandist James Strachey Barnes.
+I have published various other articles and chapters in this area, such as on government involvement in film censorship, security monitoring of radical literary magazines, and (with David Bradshaw) the collaboration between Ezra Pound and the fascist propagandist James Strachey Barnes.
 More recent concerns have turned to cultural depictions of intelligence, spying, and the secret state.
 Publications in this area include an article exploring James Bond and Skyfall in the context of recent political debates on surveillance and intelligence, and a forthcoming chapter looking at how the legacy of wartime secret work manifests in the writing of George Orwell, Graham Greene, and Muriel Spark.

 - Smith, James (2013).
 British Writers and MI5 Surveillance, 1930-1960.
 Cambridge: Cambridge University Press.